 He put the truck on the table in front of the trailer.
 “Perfect size, he said.
 Where do you want to go?”

-Barbara laughed, looking him in the eye.
-“Anywhere with you would be heaven.”
+Barbara laughed, looking the handsome gentleman in the eye.
+“Anywhere with you would be Heaven.”

 The man smiled and then laughed and held out his hand, “Kenneth Baldwin is the name.
 And who is the doll with the trailer?”